o-jill/ruversi/ReadMe.md

   play a game agaist you. your turn is white(GOTE).
 * --Edax
   play against Edax instead of you. please use with --play(bw).
-* --duel
+* --duel N
   play games from some situations with evaltable1 and 2.
+N is optional. default 5.
 * --ev1 \<path>
   a file for board evaluation.
 * --ev2 \<path>